theappcapital/SiriusRating-iOS/README.md

 }
 ```

-To make use of the new rating conditions simply add it to list.
+To make use of the new rating condition simply add it to list.

 ```swift
 SiriusRating.setup(